-Elizabeth I also had a considerable sweet tooth; she had her very own specialist gingerbread maker, who created gingerbread figures which looked like the Queen and her guests and they would receive these gingerbreads as special presents.
+His daughter, Elizabeth I also had a considerable sweet tooth; she had her very own specialist gingerbread maker, who created gingerbread figures which looked like the Queen and her guests and they would receive these gingerbreads as special presents.
 This wasn’t just about creating a tasty party favour for her courtiers and visiting dignitaries; they were meant to impress because they were full of expensive luxury ingredients like sugar and ginger.

 Not only could guests look forward to sugary treats, but also to entire sugar banquets!
 This wasn’t a particularly Christmassy event – they could happen at all times of year – but there were certainly popular at Christmas!
 Now, if you’re not clued up on the details of a sugar banquet (why would you be??), this was a special course which took place after the main banquet with tables almost overflowing, table legs almost buckling with sugary treats.
 Candied fruits, jellies, biscuits, tarts, macaroons, gilded marchpanes (which was made of almond and sugar paste, a bit like marzipan), and delicacies perfumed with rosewater.
 It was art as much as food.
 Sugar-plate (a mix of egg, sugar and gelatine) would be used to create sweets which were artfully crafted to look like savoury foods: bacon, walnuts, and eggs.